IRNet: Iterative Refinement Network for Noisy Partial Label Learning: Introduction

 Unlike supervised learning \cite{caruana2006empirical}, the ground-truth label is hidden in the candidate set and invisible to PLL \cite{feng2018leveraging, xu2021instance}, which increases the difficulty of model training.
 Researchers have proposed various approaches to address this problem.
 These methods can be roughly divided into average-based \cite{cour2009learning, hullermeier2006learning} and identification-based methods \cite{wu2022revisiting, xiaambiguity}.
 In average-based methods, each candidate label has the same probability of being the ground-truth label.
 They are easy to implement but may be affected by false positive labels \cite{jin2002learning,wang2022partial}.
 To this end, researchers introduce identification-based methods that treat the ground-truth label as a latent variable and maximize its estimated probability by the maximum margin criterion \cite{nguyen2008classification, yu2016maximum} or the maximum likelihood criterion \cite{jin2002learning,liu2012conditional}.
 Due to their promising results, identification-based methods have attracted increasing attention recently.

-The above PLL methods rely on a fundamental assumption that the ground-truth label must reside in the candidate set.
-However, this assumption may not be satisfied in real-world scenarios \cite{cid2012proper, lv2021robustness}.
-Figure \ref{Figure1} shows some typical examples.
-In online object annotation (see Figure \ref{Figure1-1}), different annotators assign distinct labels to the same image.
+The above PLL methods rely on a fundamental assumption that the ground-truth label must be in the candidate set.
+However, this assumption may not be satisfied in real-world scenarios \cite{cid2012proper, lv2023robustness}.
+Fig. \ref{Figure1} shows some typical examples.
+In crowdsourced annotations (see Fig. \ref{Figure1-1}), different annotators assign distinct labels to the same image.
 However, due to the complexity of the image and the unprofessional judgment of the annotator, the ground-truth label may not be in the candidate set.
-Another typical application is automatic face naming (see Figure \ref{Figure1-2}).
+Another typical application is automatic face naming (see Fig. \ref{Figure1-2}).
 An image with faces is often associated with the text caption, by which we can roughly know who is in the image.
 However, it is hard to guarantee that all faces have corresponding names in the text caption.
 Therefore, we relax the assumption of PLL and focus on a more general problem, noisy PLL, where the ground-truth label may not exist in the candidate set.
 Due to its intractability, few works have studied this problem.

-The core challenge of noisy PLL is how to deal with noisy samples.
-To this end, we propose a novel framework called ``Iterative Refinement Network (IRNet)'', which aims to purify noisy samples and reduce the noise level of the dataset.
-Ideally, we can approximate the performance of traditional PLL if all noisy samples are purified.
-IRNet is a multi-round framework consisting of two key modules, i.e., noisy sample detection and label correction.
-To guarantee the performance of these modules, we start with warm-up training and exploit data augmentation to further increase the reliability of prediction results.
-We also perform theoretical analysis and prove the feasibility of our proposed method.
-Qualitative and quantitative results on multiple benchmark datasets demonstrate that our IRNet outperforms currently advanced approaches under noisy conditions.
-The main contribution of this paper can be summarized as follows: \begin{itemize} \item Unlike traditional PLL where the ground-truth label must be in the candidate set, we focus on a seldomly discussed but vitally important task, noisy PLL, filling the gap of current works.
+The core challenge of noisy PLL is how to cope with noisy samples while fully utilizing the provided candidate set.
+In this paper, we propose a novel framework called ``Iterative Refinement Network (IRNet)''.
+It is a multi-round technique designed to purify noisy samples through two key modules, i.e., noisy sample detection and label correction.
+To guarantee the performance of these modules, we further exploit smoothness constraints (i.e., the model's output should not be significantly affected by small input changes) \cite{van2020survey} to increase the reliability of prediction results.
+Ideally, we can approximate the performance of the traditional PLL if all noisy samples are purified.
+We also perform theoretical analysis and prove the feasibility of our method.
+IRNet is a plug-in framework that can be easily integrated with existing PLL methods.
+Qualitative and quantitative results demonstrate that IRNet outperforms currently advanced approaches under noisy conditions.
+The main contribution of this paper can be summarized as follows: \begin{itemize} \item Unlike the traditional PLL where the ground-truth label must be in the candidate set, we focus on a more general task (i.e., noisy PLL) and propose a novel framework (i.e., IRNet) to solve this task.